 A. How can you tell if the recipient is perceiving and interacting with the genuine presence of Jesus, or whether she is just making things up with her own mind?
 And how do you discern when the recipient is perceiving and engaging with some other presence that is not actually Jesus?
-(Basic-level comments) This is a really common question as people first learn about the Immanuel Approach.
+(Basic-level comments) This is a really common, important question, and facilitators tend to be especially concerned about this issue as they are first learning about the Immanuel Approach.

-- One important, encouraging point to make in answering this question is that this issue usually turns out to be much less of a problem than most people anticipate. - Another important, encouraging point to make is that we have one particular diagnostic indicator that is one-hundred percent reliable, when followed over time.
+- One important, encouraging point is that this issue usually turns out to be much less of a problem than most people anticipate. - Another important, encouraging point to make is that we have one particular diagnostic indicator that is one-hundred percent reliable, when followed over time.
 If the recipient appears to be perceiving and interacting with Jesus and she demonstrates objective, observable, lasting positive changes that accumulate steadily over time, you can be confident that she is, indeed, engaging with the genuine presence of Jesus.
 In contrast, even if the recipient reports that she is perceiving the presence of Jesus, and describes all kinds beautiful, dramatic interactions with Him, if she does NOT demonstrate objective, observable, lasting positive changes that accumulate over time, you will know that she is NOT actually engaging with the genuine presence of Jesus you will know that significant contamination and/or counterfeit is hindering the process.

-See chapter 31 in the big lion book for a thorough discussion of basic-level contamination and counterfeit phenomena and how to address them.
+See chapter 35 in the big lion book for a thorough discussion of how to identify and resolved basic-level contamination and counterfeit phenomena.